GoHighLevel vs. ServiceTitan: Marketing Platform vs. Field Service ERP

 Want to try GoHighLevel for your business?

-GoHighLevel (GHL) is a white-label marketing automation and CRM platform built primarily for digital marketing agencies.
-It was designed to replace tools like HubSpot, ActiveCampaign, ClickFunnels, and Calendly — not to run a field service business.
-Over time, it’s been adopted by home service contractors because agencies started reselling it as an “all-in-one business platform,” which it loosely is — on the marketing side.
+GoHighLevel (GHL) is a marketing automation and CRM platform.
+It was built for digital marketing agencies.
+It’s meant to replace HubSpot, ActiveCampaign, ClickFunnels, and Calendly.
+It’s not built to run a field service business.
+Contractors adopted it because agencies started reselling it as an “all-in-one” tool.

 What GHL Does Well

-- Lead capture and pipeline management.
-GHL’s funnel builder, landing pages, and web chat widgets are genuinely good.
-You can spin up a Google Ads landing page with a lead form in under an hour.
+• Lead capture and pipeline management.
+GHL’s funnel builder and landing pages are good.
+You can build a Google Ads landing page in under an hour.

-- SMS and email automation.
-This is where GHL earns its money.
-Automated follow-up sequences, review request texts, missed-call text-back, appointment reminders — these are mature, well-built features.
+• SMS and email automation.
+This is GHL’s strength.
+Automated follow-up sequences, review requests, missed-call text-back, and appointment reminders all work well.

-- Two-way SMS and email inbox.
-All your lead conversations in one place, across channels.
-For a contractor running Google Ads and relying on fast response times, this matters.
+• Two-way SMS and email inbox.
+All your lead conversations in one place across channels.
+For contractors running Google Ads, fast response times matter.

-- Basic CRM and contact management.
-Pipelines, contact records, opportunity stages — functional and clean.
+• Basic CRM and contact management.
+Pipelines, contact records, and opportunity stages.
+Clean and functional.

 What GHL Doesn’t Do

-- Create job estimates or invoices (not in any meaningful field-service-ready way)
+• Create job estimates or invoices in any field-service-ready way

-- Run a call center with CSR scripting and call recording tied to job records
+• Run a call center with call recording tied to jobs

 GHL Pricing (as of 2026)